 Infertility is often seen as a 'woman's' problem.
 However, male factor infertility is the most common reason for IVF in the UK (HFEA, Trends and Figures 2014-2016), accounting for 37% of IVF cycles.
-This is followed followed by unexplained infertility (32%), ovulatory disorders (13%), tubal disease (12%), and endometriosis (6%).
+This is followed by unexplained infertility (32%), ovulatory disorders (13%), tubal disease (12%), and endometriosis (6%).

-The notion that fertility is a woman's issue is not just incorrect, it's also alienating and unhelpful.
+The notion that fertility is a woman's issue is not just incorrect, it's also unhelpful.
 Men are very much part of the equation, whether they are supporting a partner undergoing treatment, struggling with male infertility, involved in surrogacy journeys, or donating sperm to help someone else, to name a few.

 This post sheds light on various aspects of men's fertility.
 How it can be assessed and improved, advice and resources, treatment options, and stories from men who have shared them.